Azure/notation-azure-kv/docs/quick-start.md

 ```

 Choose an authorize mode to visit your keyvault from the plugin
-1. Authorize by Managed Identity(by default)
+1. Authorize by Managed Identity (by default)
     ```bash
     export AKV_AUTH_METHOD="AKV_AUTH_FROM_MI"
     ```

     Make sure you have at least granted secret-get, certificate-get, key-sign permissions to your resources.

     Below script is a demo to check and set your azure vm's access policy to your keyvault.
-For more details, please check https://docs.microsoft.com/en-us/azure/key-vault/general/assign-access-policy?tabs=azure-portal
+For more details, please check https://docs.microsoft.com/en-us/azure/key-vault/general/assign-access-policy?tabs=azure-portal for detail
     ```bash
     # get your azure vm's principalId
     az vm list --query "[?name=='${VM_NAME}'].identity"

-    # get your keyvault's access policy for your azure vm, $OID should be the principalId which we get from the above command
+    # get your keyvault's access policy for your azure vm. $OID should be the principalId which we get from the above command
     az keyvault show --name ${AKV_NAME} --query "properties.accessPolicies[].{objectId:objectId,permissions:permissions}[?contains(objectId,'${OID}')]"

     # if policy doesn't meet the sign requirements, set the access policy.